SAP-archive/xf-application-mocks/commerce-mock/README.md

 # Commerce Mock

 The commerce mock emulates SAP Commerce Cloud.
-It uses the **varkes-api-server** to connect to SAP Cloud Platform Extension Factory and register the bundled commerce APIs, which are also mocked using the **varkes-openapi-mock**.
+It uses the **varkes-api-server** to connect to `SAP Cloud Platform, Kyma Runtime` and register the bundled commerce APIs, which are also mocked using the **varkes-openapi-mock**.
 For the list of mocked APIs, see [`varkes_config.json`](varkes_config.json).

 ## Run locally using Docker